redis/redis-vl-python/README.md

 Vector databases have become increasingly popular in recent years due to their ability to store and retrieve vectors efficiently.
 However, most vector databases are complex to use and require a lot of time and effort to set up.
 RedisVL aims to solve this problem by providing a simple and intuitive interface for using Redis as a vector database.

-RedisVL provides a client library that enables you to harness the power of Redis as a vector database.
-This library simplifies the process of storing, retrieving, and performing semantic searches on vectors in Redis.
+RedisVL provides a client library that enables you to harness the power and flexibility of Redis as a vector database.
+This library simplifies the process of storing, retrieving, and performing complex semantic and hybrid searches over vectors in Redis.
 It also provides a robust index management system that allows you to create, update, and delete indices with ease.

 ### Capabilities